japinol7/the-codemaster/README.md

 	    > Recovery potion: power.
 	> Cartridges:
 	    > They contain bullets.
 There is one cartridge type for each kind of bullet.
+	> Magic:
+        > To be able to use it, you need a skill that will be activated when you level up to level 2.
+	    > You can activate a magic selector to use magic on an NPC.
+	    > Magic spells:
+    	    > Lighning normal: A lightning strike targets the selected NPC.
 	> Apples:
 	    > Eat them to recover a bit of health.
           There are three types of apples: